 “Prudence found the price too dear?”
 I prompted him.

 Hope nodded, his chin still in his hands.
 “When Prudence left me, she was no longer the girl in that picture.
 The curse stole her beauty, and the price- well, I believe that the burden of power stole her smile.”

 I wished I could have found words of comfort or wisdom, but I had none.
 I didn’t understand Hope at all when he spoke about power’s price, and I didn’t know how to ask.

 “I don’t know why she left.
-Perhaps she wanted to hide her face from the world, or perhaps she didn’t believe she could escape her own powers while she remained by my side.
+Perhaps she wanted to hide her face since the curse stole her beauty, or perhaps she didn’t believe she could escape her own powers while she remained by my side.
 I suppose I will never know.”

 “I’m sorry-” I began.

 “No, Grace, I’m telling you this so that you might understand.
 This occurred 11 years ago, and even though I still love her- I will always love her- our story has ended.
 I offered my love to her, but she chose to leave.
 Of course I wish that we’d been able to marry, and that we could have raised our child together, but I’ve come to terms with what is.
 Prudence is gone, and I have mourned her.”

 Hope leaned forward and took my face in his hands.
 He kissed me slowly, lips touching lips- wet and soft and real.
 He broke the kiss and looked into my eyes.

 “I’m ready to love again, Grace, if you will allow me.”

 I looked down, unable to meet his earnest gaze.